The Library at the University of Hawaii Windward Community College

 Serials/periodicals/journals/newspapers are publications issued in successive parts bearing numeric or chronological designations and intended to be continued indefinitely.
 Serials are acquired via subscription.
 Individual issues, short runs or reprints will rarely be acquired.

-Audiovisual materials, including videotapes, audiotapes, compact disks and DVDs, are collected and purchased at the request of the faculty for classroom support.
+Audiovisual materials, including videotapes, audiotapes, compact discs and DVDs, are collected and purchased at the request of the faculty for classroom support.
 No attempt is made to augment the collection with audiovisual selections.

 Electronic and Online Resource materials will be considered when they provide the most current and/or cost-effective resources.
 The following online resources will be actively selected: